j1sk1ss/j1sk1ss/README.md

 ![Alt Text](https://raw.githubusercontent.com/alansmathew/alansmathew/master/lang.gif)

+Here is short information about me:

+    My name is Nikolya Fot
+    19 years old
+    OSU FoMaIT CS student
+    I am a computer engineer and studiyng on computer security I'm interested in C# Development, Algorithms and Neural Networks.
+    I'm currently learning Convolution and Recurent neural networks, Python Machine Learning and Numpy I also have some IT cup experience
+    As for languages: English - B2, Russian - native

+Contacts: fotikolay222@gmail.com

+Extended info:

 ENG:
   I`m a student from Russia, and here i post my exampels of code and apps.
   U can see that all repositories have a part after dot like .EXMPL or .LABS